FireGoblin/golangTypeGraph/README.md

     	file to parse on, relative to $GOPATH/src (default "github.com/firegoblin/golangTypeGraph") -imax int
-    	the maximum number of structs implementing an interface before edges are not drawn (default 9) -pkg string
+    	the maximum number of structs implementing an interface before edges are not drawn (default 9) -json
+    	include tags for struct fields in print out
+  	-pkg string
     	the package that will not have its types prefiexed with package name (default "main") -test